Portable Dalek Voice Modification Ring Modulator Circuit

 Schematic Walkthrough of the Portable Dalek Voice Modification Ring Modulator Circuit

-Starting at the microphone input bottom left.
-R9 provides the standard bias for a commonplace condenser microphone element.
+Starting at the microphone input bottom left, R9 provides the standard bias for a commonplace condenser microphone element.
 Q4 is a very standard common emitter amplifier configuration working near maximum available gain.
-C7 blocks the D.C. and the voice signal feeds ring modulator transformer L1.
-Top left, a classic phase-shift oscillator, but with an output buffer to ensure sufficient feedback and some slightly nifty limiting shenanigans involving R4 and R5.
-We don't need a perfect sine-wave so that's all well and good.
+C7 blocks the DC and the voice signal feeds ring modulator transformer L1.
+At the top left there is a classic phase-shift oscillator, but with an output buffer to ensure sufficient feedback and some slightly nifty limiting shenanigans involving R4 and R5.
+This resistor network reduces Q1 base bias and reduces the gain as the signal output of the stage increases.
+We don't need a perfect sine-wave so this simple arrangement is all well and good.
 L1, L2, and D1 though D4 are the classic ring modulator core using diodes and centre tapped transformers configuration.
 Bottom right, VR1 onwards is the volume control and simple class B amplifier for driving the loudspeaker.

 Pictures Of The Portable Dalek Voice Ring Modulator Prototype